saendu/jekyll/_posts/2020-08-09-how-a-cat-changed-the-world.md

 So, what Schrödinger did, is he came up with an example that shows how his equation works if we would apply it to a macroscopic scenario (one we can relate to).
 So, he came up with the idea of Schrödinger's cat, and it goes like this:

 > Before we start it is important to understand, that the decay of a radioactive atom is a quantum effect and can therefore not be predicted.
 Meaning if you just have ONE atom you don't know WHEN it will decay.
-If you have two atoms you can take your chemistry textbook and find the half-life period of the atoms and know exactly when ONE of the two atoms decayed.
+If you have two atoms you can take your chemistry textbook and find the half-life period of the atom and know exactly when ONE of the two atoms decayed.
 But again, you don't know which one in advance.

 Schrödinger’s cat setup:
 1. Take a box